 The word shaman originated from a word in Siberia and came to be applied to medicine men and women of indigenous cultures who’s practice includes the flight of the soul.
 Anthropologist studying indigenous cultures throughout the world, began to find that for different cultures, there were similarities in the way the medicine men and women worked with healing and connecting to the spiritual aspect of people and the world.
 While there were differences specific to culture, there were specific practices that could be found in most cultures.
 This is sometimes referred to as core-Shamanism – a phrase coined by Michael Harner.

 Shamanism is the practice of these intrinsic techniques, either for healing or to gain spiritual knowledge.
 Shamanism must be studied within its cultures, including our contemporary ones.
 However, the foundations of shamanic practice do not change, nor have they changed since ancient times.
-It has adapted to fit the times or the culture, but its core nature has always been the same.
+Practice has adapted to fit the times or the culture.

 Shamanism is not a religion, not unless you want to make it into one.
 It has been and is being practiced by peoples of many religions, from Christianity, to Judaism, to Hinduism.
 You will find shamanic practitioners of every faith.